knative/docs/docs/versioned/install/README.md

 ## Extensibility plugins

 Knative utilizes the existing infrastructure installed on your cluster and provides a developer-facing interface between similar components.
 The Serving and Eventing components support multiple underlying transports plugins within the same cluster.
-Serving supports pods with pluggable network ingress routes, and Eventing supports pods with pluggable message transports (e.g. Kafka, RabbitMQ).
+Serving supports pods with pluggable network ingress routes; and Eventing supports pods with pluggable message transports such as Kafka and RabbitMQ.

 Knative supports installing additional plugins after the initial installation, so your initial choices don't lock you in.
 For example, you can migrate from one message transport or network ingress to another without losing messages.